Skip to content

 Once raw materials, WIP, finished goods, BOM, and landed cost are correct, the question changes from “is COGS right?” to “what do we do about it?”
 Which SKUs to price up, which to discontinue, where capacity is constrained, when to invest in tooling, whether inventory financing makes sense for the next production run — the decisions that actually move a manufacturer.

-That’s where manufacturing advisory comes in: a fractional CFO who knows your production economics turning them into pricing, capacity, and inventory-financing decisions.
-As automation commoditizes basic bookkeeping, this judgment layer is where the value — and the margin — now lives.
+That’s where manufacturing advisory comes in: a Certified ProAdvisor who knows your production economics turning them into pricing, capacity, and inventory-financing decisions.
+Accurate inventory comes first; then that judgment turns it into decisions.
+As automation commoditizes basic entry, this advisory layer is where the value — and the margin — now lives.
+Explore fractional CFO & advisory →

 Certifications